-EMERGENCY OVERVIEW: Product Description: This product is a mildly basic, odorless, milky liquid.
-Health Hazards: This product may mildly to moderately irritate the eyes, skin, respiratory tract, and gastrointestinal system.
-Flammability Hazards: If involved in a fire, this product will release smoke, acrid vapors and toxic gases (e.g., carbon oxides and lithium compounds).
-If the water in this product evaporates off, the remaining residue may be combustible.
+EMERGENCY OVERVIEW: Product Description: This product is a liquid with a faint odor that comes in a variety of colors.
+Health Hazards: Inhalation can cause headache, nausea, dizziness, drowsiness, incoordination, and confusion.
+Causes moderate eye and skin irritation.
+Flammability Hazards: This product is combustible.
+Vapors from this product are heavier than air and may travel to a source of ignition and flashback to a leak or open container.
+If involved in a fire, this product will release smoke, acrid vapors and toxic gases (e.g., carbon oxides, peroxides, nitrogen oxides, chromium compounds, and copper compounds).
 Reactivity Hazards: This product is not reactive.
 Environmental Hazards: Large quantities released to the environment may have an adverse effect.
-Emergency Considerations: Emergency responders should wear appropriate protection for the situation to which they respond.
+Emergency Considerations: Emergency responders should wear appropriate protection for situation to which they respond.